 Members Free/Free with Admission

 General Audience and Kids Edition versions available.
-Check the schedule for full details.
+30 minute experiences

 Live Planetarium Shows May Include: